Lowery has been blessed with a long and fruitful life. One of his greatest blessings has been his marriage with Mary Ann Maines Smith.

-In 1958 Mary Ann married a college boy friend who was in the Air Force and they lived in six states in the nine years of their marriage.
+In 1958 Mary Ann married a college boy friend who was in the Air Force.
+They lived in six states in the nine years of their marriage.
 They were separated in 1965 and divorced in 1967.
 At the time of their separation Mary Ann returned to Purdue to enter graduate school.
+Professionally Mary Ann was an Extension educator in Indiana for a year, then taught Home Economics in 4 different states during her first marriage.
+While working on her MS degree, she worked with student teachers at Purdue and stayed on as an instructor after completing her graduate program.

-Professionally Mary Ann taught high school Home Economics in five different schools in 4 states during her first marriage and for nine years at Columbia Heights (a suburb near Minneapolis, Minnesota).
-In 1978 she decided to work on her PhD at the University of Minnesota.
+After moving to Minnesota, she taught home economics nine years at Columbia Heights, a suburb of Minneapolis.
+In 1978 she decided to work on her PhD in Education at the University of Minnesota.
 She was a graduate instructor while working on her degree, supervising student teachers and teaching methods classes.
-Upon finishing her degree Mary Ann joined the faculty in the Home Economics Education Department where she organized and taught courses and advised graduate students who were educators with the Minnesota Extension Service.
+Upon finishing the PhD in 1982, Mary Ann joined the faculty in the Home Economics Education Department where she organized and taught courses and advised graduate students who were educators with the Minnesota Extension Service.
 From 1991-1993 she served as Interim Assistant Director for Extension Home Economics and was on the leadership team for the College of Human Ecology.
 After 33 years of teaching, she retired as an associate professor from the faculty at the University of Minnesota in 1995.